APEXC: Background

-From 1943 on, Booth started working on the determination of crystal structures using X-ray diffraction data.
-The computations involved were extremely tedious and there was ample incentive for automating the process.
-He developed an analogue computer to compute the reciprocal spacings of the diffraction pattern.
+From 1943 onwards, Andrew Booth worked at Birkbeck under the crystallographer J. D. Bernal on the determination of crystal structures by X-ray diffraction.
+The numerical calculations involved were prohibitively laborious to perform by hand, and provided a strong incentive to automate the process.
+Booth's first machine in this line was an analogue computer designed to compute the reciprocal spacings of diffraction patterns.